 How to file your taxes

-If you expect to make quarterly estimated tax payments, use the Form 1040-ES, Estimated Tax for Individuals, which contains a worksheet that is similar to Form 1040.
+If you expect to make quarterly estimated tax payments, use the Form 1040-ES, Estimated Tax for Individuals, which contains a worksheet similar to Form 1040.
 Be sure to keep track of your return from one year to the next, as you will need your prior year's annual tax return to fill out Form 1040-ES.

 The IRS allows you to fill out Form 1040-ES, which contains blank vouchers you can use when you mail your estimated tax payments, or you may make your payments using the Electronic Federal Tax Payment System (EFTPS).
-If this is your first year of being self-employed, you will need to estimate the amount of income you expect to earn for the year.
+If this is your first year of self-employment, you will need to estimate the amount of income you expect to earn for the year.
 See the IRS's Estimated Taxes page for more information.

 To file your annual tax return, you will need to report your income or loss from a business you operated or a profession you practiced as a sole proprietor.
 To report your Social Security and Medicare taxes, you must file Schedule SE (Form 1040), Self-Employment Tax.

 Use the income or loss calculated on Schedule C or Schedule C-EZ to calculate the amount of Social Security and Medicare taxes you should have paid during the year.
-The instructions for Schedule SE may be helpful in filing out the form.
+The instructions for Schedule SE may be helpful in filling out the form.